usysrc/obsidian-text-focus-plugin/README.md

 # Obsidian Text Focus Plugin

-Focus the text area when opening a new note
+Focus the text area when opening a new note.

 ## Releasing new releases